-Canucks: Despite allowing a late lead slip to away and losing 4-3 in a shootout to the Philadelphia Flyers on Monday, the month of December was good to Vancouver.
-The Canucks finished with a 10-1-2 record that helped move them from a fringe contender for the Stanley Cup Playoffs into solid top-eight positioning.
+Canucks: Despite allowing a late lead slip to away and falling 4-3 in a shootout to the Philadelphia Flyers on Monday, the month of December was good to Vancouver, featuring a 10-1-2 record that helped move the Canucks from a fringe contender for the Stanley Cup Playoffs into solid top-eight positioning.

 The Canucks are fourth in the NHL with a 2.24 team goals-against average.
 Lack, who has started the past two games, has a 1.84 GAA in 13 appearances.

 "I like the way we are playing," forward Daniel Sedin said in the Vancouver Sun after the loss Monday.
 "You can say we are not scoring enough, but we are winning games.
 I like the way we play, we play really solidly defensively.
 It's a good feeling in this room, we know we are not giving up a lot of chances and that's the way I think we have to play.
 Goals are going to come.
 We are finding ways to win.
 We didn't do it tonight but I think we have so far."